zvikesh/rap-annotations-cheat-sheet/Header Annotations.md

 ## Fact Composite View View

 Fact Composite View encapsultes to get all the measures from one or more basic views and their derivation logic using Bult-In Fn, CASE etc.
+If all the measures are readily available in Basic Source View, Fact View can be skipped.

 ```
 -- Metadata